- 1 Health benefits of chamomile (Matricaria chamomilla L.)

 Main curative properties of Chamomile.

-Anti-vomitive and vomitive properties of chamomile
+Anti-emetic and emetic properties of chamomile

 Considered as one of the best anti emetic, it can be used to suppress vomiting.

-However, when too much loaded infusions are taken and in certain very prolonged treatments, although this last case is not very habitual, it can induce the vomit (emetic properties) The last property is very interesting in case of having ingested some toxic product.
+However, when too much loaded infusions are taken and in certain very prolonged treatments, although this last case is not very habitual, it can induce the vomit (emetic properties).
+The last property is very interesting in case of having ingested some toxic product.

 It can be used to treat to prevent vomiting when we quit smoking.
 (Infusion of a spoonful of flower per cup of water.
 Take a couple of cups a day)